Updated April 8th, 2026

 - Mogollon Rim tracks (4×4 or guided—massive panoramas above the red rocks)

-More Trails to Consider: Fay Canyon, Huckaby, Mescal, Brins Mesa, Baldwin, Cathedral Rock via Templeton (for creek access), Schnebly Hill Vista (hike or 4×4).
+Fay Canyon, Huckaby Trail, Mescal Trail, Brins Mesa, Baldwin Trail, Cathedral Rock via Templeton (for creek access), and Schnebly Hill Vista.

 Water Play & Picnic Spots